wndtnl/terraform-provider-bamboo/docs/resources/bamboo_global_variable.md

 * `key` - (Required) Key for the global variable, needs to be unique and adhere to the Bamboo validation rules for variable keys.
 * `value` - (Required) Value for the global variable.

+## Attributes Reference

+The following attributes are exported:

+* `id` - The ID of the global variable.

 ## Import

-Global variables can be imported using their key, e.g.
+Global variables can be imported using their key (i.e. variable name), e.g.

 ```
-$ terraform import bamboo_global_variable.nexus_user NexusUser
+$ terraform import bamboo_global_variable.database_password DatabasePassword
 ```